rubisco-sfa/ilamb3/docs/tutorial_01_run.md

 :language: yaml
 ```

 Copy the contents above and paste it into a file with that name.
-The `ilamb3` system will scan this nested dictionary file looking for the `sources` keyword and initialize a comparison for each instance, the title of which comes from the containing dictionary.
-In this example, `ilamb3` will find a single comparison which it will call `WECANN-1-0`.
+The `ilamb3` system will scan this nested dictionary looking for the `sources` keyword and initialize a comparison for each instance found, the title of which comes from the containing dictionary.
+In this example, `ilamb3` will find a single comparison and call it `WECANN-1-0`.
 The `sources` dictionary then details which variables are expected to be found in which sources.
 These sources can be:

 1. Keys in a `ilamb3` registry.
 See [this](https://github.com/rubisco-sfa/ilamb3/blob/main/ilamb3/registry/ilamb3.txt) registry for a sample.
 The text `WECANN-1-0/obs4MIPs_ColumbiaU_WECANN-1-0_mon_gpp_gn_v20250902.nc` is such a key and can be used to automatically download the reference data.
 We will do this in the next section.
 2. An absolute path. `ilamb3` will at first assume that you are specifying a key from our registries.
 However if this fails, then we will treat your key as an absolute path and see if the file can be found.